Kong/docs.konghq.com/src/mesh/features/rbac.md

 {% endnavtabs %}
 {% endnavtab %}
 {% navtab `targetRef` selectors %}
-For policies using `targetRef` selector.
+For policies using the `targetRef` selector.
 You can specify which `targetRef` kinds users should have access to.

 {% navtabs %}
 {% navtab Kubernetes %}